wojiaodawei/massive-subtitle-downloader/README.md

 *listMovies.py* is a Python script to search via an API for the *id_movie_imdb* IDs of the movies you want on [*IMDb*](https://www.imdb.com/), an online database of information related to movies.

 *id_movie_imdb* is an unique ID given by IMDb to a movie.
 It can be found in the URL.
-For example if you open IMDb for a movie, say "The Dark night rises", the URL will be "https://www.imdb.com/title/tt1345836/".
+For example if you open IMDb for a movie, say "The Dark Knight Rises", the URL will be "https://www.imdb.com/title/tt1345836/".
 This last text "tt1345836" is the *id_movie_imdb* for this movie.

 The API used is [**IMDbPY**](https://imdbpy.github.io/), a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.